 Institutions go through a process of annual renewals and on-site visits which allows them to keep their doors open, and their students to receive federal and state funding.

-The health of an institution can be measured by the number of deficiencies received as a result of a site-visit.
-In an ideal world, institutions have the checks, balances and practices incorporated to their operation to ensure compliance is maintained on an ongoing basis.
-Unfortunately sometimes is not the case, usually new institutions lacking knowledge or experience.
+The health of an institution can be measured by the number of deficiencies received as a result of a site visit.
+In an ideal world, institutions have the checks, balances, and practices incorporated into their operation to ensure compliance is maintained on an ongoing basis.
+Unfortunately is not the case all the time, usually because of new institutions lacking knowledge or experience.